Ivan Kostić (footballer, born 1995): Radnički Pirot

 After he had been nominated for the man of the match played between Timočanin and Radnički Pirot in the first half of the 2015–16 Serbian League East season, Kostić moved to Pirot at the beginning of 2016 and signed with Radnički.
 Kostić made his official debut for new club in the 17 fixture match of the season against Dunav Prahovo, when he was substituted in after Ivan Bulajić got a red card.
 In the next fixture match, against Sloga Despotovac, Kostić made his first league start for Radnički Pirot.
 In the last fixture match of the season, against Car Konstantin, Kostić replaced Bulajić in second half.
 Saving a goal until the end of a game, he won the Serbian League East with Radnički Pirot and made promotion to the Serbian First League.
 Kostić also played several Pirot district and Southern and Eastern Serbia cup matches against Jedinstvo Pirot, Lužnica, Rudar Podvis, Radnički Svilajnac and Radan Lebane.
 After Ivan Bulajić earned an injury at the beginning of 2016–17 Serbian First League, Kostić became starting goalkeeper from the 3rd fixture match against Mačva Šabac.
 After two lost matches and 4 goals conceded, Kostić saved his goal on the next 9 matches, spending 841 minute without a conceded goal.

 Metalac Gornji Milanovac

 At the beginning of 2017, Kostić joined Metalac Gornji Milanovac.

 Mladost Lučani

 On 22 September 2021, he signed with Mladost Lučani.

 Volos

-Kostić joined Volos on 23 July 2023, He made his first league appearance on 24 November, against OFI Crete which ended in a 1–1 draw.
+Kostić joined Volos on 23 July 2023.
+His transfer was negotiated by FIFA-licensed agent Spyridon Papavlasopoulos.
+He made his first league appearance on 24 November, against OFI Crete which ended in a 1–1 draw.